 Technology will continue to evolve.
 Looking forward, smartphone adoption will only grow more ubiquitous.
 Along with adoption will come leaps in mobile technology.
 The future of billing is brimming with potential – including integration with mobile wallets, social media and even virtual and augmented reality.
 As time goes on, utilities customers will come of age with the expectation that mobile integration is a given.
 By operating under that expectation now, and including the senior demographic in the equation, utilities providers will remain on the cutting edge of consumer demand.

 Is your mobile strategy reaching all of your customers?
-Click here to learn more about Speedpay’s consumer communications offerings.
+Visit our website to learn more.